Gman-Superfly/PSON_Sparse_Coherence_Recovery/docs/homeostat_reference/The_Neuro_Symbolic_Homeostat_Paper_V1.md

 ## 11. Conclusion

 By unifying precision‑aware null‑space exploration (PSON), stability projection (Small‑Gain), non‑local correction (Wormhole), and stiffness‑based per‑coordinate updates, the Homeostat delivers a fast, controllable, and observable “System‑2” layer for neuro‑symbolic systems.
 In Gaussian regions, message passing and precision‑scaled iterations (Jacobi/GS) collapse to the same sparse matrix update, reducing tuning to stability budgeting; in mixed regimes, proximal and ADMM updates preserve efficiency and guarantees.
-The resulting architecture is both special and fast: matrix‑math heavy inner loops, explicit stability mechanisms, and non‑local credit assignment—all in a modular, typed stack.
+The resulting architecture is both special and fast: matrix‑math heavy inner loops, explicit stability mechanisms, and non‑local credit assignment - all in a modular, typed stack.

 ---